 White Sands is a tiny town located in the state of New Mexico.
 With a population of 926 people and just one neighborhood, White Sands is the 114th largest community in New Mexico.
-Much of the housing stock in White Sands was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local White Sands economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in White Sands, where the median household income is $87,059.00.
+There's nothing like the smell of a brand new house, and in White Sands, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to White Sands, and putting down their money on brand new construction.
+White Sands’s real estate is, on average, some of the newest in the nation.
+White Sands does seem to be experiencing an influx of affluent people, because the median household income is $87,059.00.

 The armed forces are a huge part of the life in White Sands, employing 15.05% of the workforce.
 While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Education industries employ 45.60% and 13.21% of the civilian workforce, respectively.